ROYAL JARRAL RAJPUTS

 Many came as economic migrants and participated in the UK Economy, in areas such as Education, Law, Medicine and Politics.

 Initially, the Jarral Rajputs lived around London town and later moved to other parts of the United Kingdom.

 Jarral Rajputs still use their ancestral titles' such as Raja.
 This title is a form of nobility and means princely ruler.
 Many other titles were conferred upon by the Mughal emperor of India, Shah Jahan and as a result of the inter marriages that followed.

-Whatever the literal meaning and traditional prestige of the rulers' actual title, the British government translated them all as "Princes" in order to avoid the implication that the native rulers could be "Kings" with status equal to that of the British Monarchs.
-However, the Jarral Rajputs had their own distinctive lineage before the advent of the British Raj.
-The Rajouri state was autonomously ruled by the Jarral Kings (Rajas) and enjoyed good relations with the British.
-Rajouri is steeped with history of the Jarral rulers.
+Whatever the literal meaning and traditional prestige of the rulers' actual title, the British Government translated them all as "Princes" in order to avoid the implication that the native rulers could be "Kings" with status equal to that of the British monarchs.
+However, the Jarral Rajputs had their own distinctive lineage before the advent of the British Raj in Kashmir and India.
+The Royal Jarrals ruled Rajouri before British occupation.

 The next generation of Rajputs born in the United Kingdom may also prefer to use their ancestral titles and royal prerogative i.e. prince of blood, since the title was conferred on the Jarrals' and does not have any restrictions.
 Hence, the translation into the English language for the purpose of correctness.